growthbook/growthbook-swift/README.md

     let namespace: [JSON]?
     /// What user attribute should be used to assign variations (defaults to id) let hashAttribute: String?
+    /// Hash version of hash function
+    let hashVersion: Float?
+    /// A more precise version of `coverage` let range: BucketRange?
+    /// Ranges for experiment variations
+    let ranges: [BucketRange]?
+    /// Meta info about the experiment variations let meta: [VariationMeta]?
+    /// Array of filters to apply to the rule let filters: [Filter]?
+    /// Seed to use for hashing
+    let seed: String?
+    /// Human-readable name for the experiment
+    let name: String?
+    /// The phase id of the experiment let phase: String?
+    /// Array of tracking calls to fire let tracks: [TrackData]?
 }

 /// Enum For defining feature value source